brentvollebregt/nitratine.net/posts/spotify-lyrics-viewer/post.md

 category: Projects
 tags: [spotify, react, typescript, javascript, express]
 feature: feature.png
-description: "Spotify Lyrics Viewer is a tool that allows you to view the lyrics of the current playing song on Spotify by simply signing in."
+description: "Spotify Lyrics Viewer is a tool that allows you to view the lyrics of the current playing song on Spotify by simply signing into Spotify."

 [TOC]